Your pet is part of your family. Together, you can be a vital part of your community.

 Love

 You and your pet are lucky to have each other.
 Giving your pet love and attention not only strengthens your bond, it helps build a more pet-positive community all together.
+When times get tough, resources are available in your community to help you keep your pet, and your local animal shelter is a great place to start.

 Our 190-pound Great Dane Mastiff mix cut down on the number of places that we could move into.
 It was difficult to find one that would let us have a dog that size.
 But then we found The Crest and really liked it and have been happy with everything so far.